Technology and Innovation

 DRS collaborates with faculty, students, and researchers on finding, evaluating, and implementing digital tools and technologies to create innovative scholarly outputs.
 Our goal is to both meet individual needs and enhance the Library’s knowledge-base and technological capacities for supporting new kinds of scholarship.

-Areas we currently specialize in include Virtual & Augmented Reality, GIS Mapping, Digital Publishing, Data Visualization, and Media Analysis & Annotation.
-We provide consultation on the use and application of these and other technologies in all stages of the research cycle.
-We invite you to reach out to us if you believe we can benefit your research and technological aspirations.
+Areas we currently specialize in include Virtual & Augmented Reality, GIS Mapping, and Data Visualization.
+We provide consultation on the use and application of technologies in these areas throughout all stages of the research cycle.

 Tools and Technologies